Tsinghua-MARS-Lab/Online-HD-Map-Construction-CVPR2023/README.md

   - [Benchmark](https://github.com/Tsinghua-MARS-Lab/Online_Map_Construction_Benchmark) on [nuScenes](www.nuscenes.org) dataset released.
 - [2023/05]
   - **Note**❗❗❗  It is a must to append a correct **email** address and other information to validate your submissions in the [Challenge](https://opendrivelab.com/AD23Challenge.html#rules).
-  - Add a restriction of 250MB maximum submission file size due to the limitation of EvalAI's memory size.
+  - Due to EvalAI's memory size limitations, we restrict the maximum file size for submissions to 250MB.

 ## Data